 3.4 Any work requiring a reduction in the number of through lanes of traffic shall be completed during nighttime hours.
-Nighttime hours shall be considered to be ${7}:00$ p.m. to ${6}:00$ a.m. for this project.
-Ramps can be closed for nighttime operations as approved by the engineer.
+Nighttime hours shall be considered to be 8:00 p.m. to 6:00 a.m. for this project.